 The Court of King’s Bench can deal with any type of civil lawsuit in Saskatchewan.
 There is no maximum amount that a party can claim.

-You can start a civil action to sue someone in Saskatchewan if the person you are suing lives here or there is what is called a "real and substantial connection" to Saskatchewan.
-For example, if the person you are suing does not live in Saskatchewan but the matter you are suing about took place here, a Saskatchewan court could accept jurisdiction in the case.
+You can start a civil action to sue someone in Saskatchewan if the person you are suing lives here.
+If they do not live here, there would need to be what is called a "real and substantial connection" to Saskatchewan.
+For example, if the person you are suing does not live in Saskatchewan, but the matter you are suing about took place here, a Saskatchewan court could accept jurisdiction.
 The other party can also agree to have the case decided in Saskatchewan even if they do not live here.
 Sometimes contracts will include a clause dealing with which court will have jurisdiction to resolve disputes.

 PLEA offers free online training on preventing and addressing workplace harassment.